richardanaya/colossus/PROJECT.md

   * Individual vs society
   * Pro-life values in a samurai context
   * Objectivist decision-making in moral dilemmas
+  * Rational self-interest and personal excellence
+  * Heroic ideals in a samurai context
 - Moral choices that reflect objectivist principles
-- Story arcs that explore the consequences of individualistic vs collectivist choices
+- Story arcs that explore:
+  * Consequences of individualistic vs collectivist choices
+  * The samurai's role in upholding personal values
+  * The tension between duty and individualism
+- Gameplay mechanics that reinforce philosophical themes

 ## Development Goals
 1. Define core gameplay mechanics for video integration